 In addition to the suggestions above, try these three traffic-building strategies.

 Linking to external sites helps you get traffic by getting you noticed by other bloggers in your field which may lead to collaborations and exposure for your own blog.
 It can also help your blog become a trusted resource for your readers by including valuable information.
 My personal experience using this strategy has been nothing short of amazing.
 Several years back when I was writing regularly on my unschooling blog, I linked out to other reputable related blogs on a regular basis.
-It climbed up the search engine results for my keywords faster than my other blogs and was given a page rank of 5.
+It climbed up the search engine results for my keywords faster than my other blogs and it received a page rank five.

 With some work and consistency, you can build your traffic up from where it currently is.
 Please share any traffic building tips you use in a comment below.